Hanchen Cui

 I am a Ph.D. student in computer science at University of Minnesota Twin Cities, working with Prof. Karthik Desingh.
 I received my master's and bachelor's degree from Shanghai Jiao Tong University and Xidian University, respectively.
 Previously, I'm a researcher at Shanghai Qi Zhi Institute, where I work closely with Prof. Yang Gao at IIIS, Tsinghua University.
 Afterwards, I have a short visit at NUS, collaborating with Prof. Lin Shao

 My research interest lies in robot learning and my long-term goal is to build a generalized robot that can accomplish long-horizon and complex tasks.
-To be mroe specific, I work on world models, vision-language-action models, representation learning, and legged locomotion.
+To be mroe specific, I work on world models, vision-language-action models, and multimodal representation learning.

 Email: hanchen.cui147[at]gmail.com